FIRST LEGO League – Challenge

 - Please remember that each team needs two coaches with their YPP screening done and the FIRST consent and release form signed.
 I noticed that a few teams have not yet finished this process – please do it soon.

 - Also, please encourage the parents/guardians of your team members to get their FIRST accounts and to sign up their kids for the team.
-(You will have to invite the adults to sign up; they then have to apply for team membership of their kids).
-The adults also need to sign the online consent and release form for their kids.

 - It sometimes takes a while before all adults do this, so it is a good idea to start early.